Achieving Rapid Recovery in an Overload Control for Large-Scale Service Systems: Solving the ODE

 We see that the FTSP $D_{1,2}(x(t), \cdot)$ is a two-sided $M/M/1$ queue, i.e., it behaves like an $M/M/1$ queue with ``arrival rate'' $\lm^+(x(t), m)$ and ``service rate'' $\mu^+(x(t), m)$ for all $m > 0$, and behaves like a different $M/M/1$ queue with ``arrival rate'' $\mu^-(x(t), m)$ and ``service rate'' $\lm^-(x(t), m)$, for all $m \le 0$.
 Thus, for \bes \delta^+(\gamma) \equiv \lm^+(\gamma, \cdot) - \mu^+(\gamma, \cdot) \qandq \delta^-(\gamma) \equiv \lm^-(\gamma, \cdot) - \mu^-(\gamma, \cdot), \quad \gamma \in \BB_{1,2}, \ees the set $\AA_{1,2}$ can be characterized via \bes \AA_{1,2} \equiv \{\gamma \in \BB_{1,2}: \delta^+(\gamma) < 0 < \delta^-(\gamma)\}. \ees Next, letting $T^+(\gamma)$ and $T^-(\gamma)$ denote, respectively, the busy period of the $M/M/1$ in the positive region and the busy period of the $M/M/1$ in the negative region, and using simple alternating renewal arguments for the renewal process $D_{1,2}(\gamma, \cdot)$, we have \bequ \pi_{1,2}(\gamma) = \frac{E[T^+(\gamma)]}{E[T^+(\gamma)] + E[T^-(\gamma)]}, \eeq where, from basic $M/M/1$ theory, \bes E[T^{\pm}(\gamma)] = \frac{1}{\mu^{\pm}(\gamma) - \lm^\pm(\gamma)}. \ees Note that if $d_{1,2}(\gamma) = 0$ but $\gamma \notin \AA_{1,2}$, then $\pi_{1,2}(\gamma)$ is equal to either $1$ or $0$.
 In particular, \bequ \mbox{if~ $\delta^+(\gamma) \ge 0$,~ then ~$\pi_{1,2}(\gamma) = 1$~ and if~ $\delta^-(\gamma) \le 0$ ~then ~$\pi_{1,2}(\gamma) = 0$.} \eeq There are no other options, since for any $\gamma = x(t)$ for which both pools are full (as is required for the ODE \eqref{ODE-6} to be valid), it holds that \bes \delta^-(x(t)) - \delta^+(x(t)) = 2(\mu_{1,2}z_{1,2}(t) + \mu_{2,2}z_{2,2}(t)) > 0, \quad \ees where the inequality above follows from the fact that $z_{1,2}(t) + z_{2,2}(t) = m_2(t) > 0$.

 We see that the sets $\AA_{i,j}$ and the computation of $\pi_{i,j}(\cdot)$ are completely determined by the staffing, arrival rates, service and abandonment rates for any given point $\gamma \in \RR_6$, where the only points that require careful analysis are those in one of the two sets $\BB_{i,j}$.
-However, if the arrival rates or the staffing functions are time dependent, then the distribution of the FTSP $D_{i,j}(x(t), \cdot)$ is also time dependent.
+However, recall that we have assumed for simplicity that the arrival rates and staffing functions are not time dependent.
+If, instead, the arrival rates or the staffing functions are time dependent, then the distribution of the FTSP $D_{i,j}(x(t), \cdot)$ is also time dependent.
 In particular, given a $\gamma \in \RR_6$ we cannot determine whether $D_{1,2}(\gamma, \cdot)$ is positive recurrent or not, since that may depend on the time $t \in [0, T]$.
-Thus, the sets at which the FTSP's are ergodic are themselves time dependent, and we need to consider sets of the form $\{\AA_{i,j}(t) : t \in [0, T]\}$, where \bequ \AA_{i,j}(t) \equiv \{(\gamma, t) \in \BB_{i,j} \times \RR_+ : \delta^+(\gamma, t) < 0 < \delta^-(\gamma, t)\}, \eeq where $\delta^+(\gamma, t)$ and $\delta^-(\gamma, t)$ are the drifts of the FTSP $D_{1,2}(\gamma, \cdot)$ at the point $\gamma$ at time $t$.
+Thus, the sets at which the FTSP's are ergodic are themselves time dependent.
+Hence, for a full analysis, we would need to consider sets of the form $\{\AA_{i,j}(t) : t \in [0, T]\}$, where \bequ \AA_{i,j}(t) \equiv \{(\gamma, t) \in \BB_{i,j} \times \RR_+ : \delta^+(\gamma, t) < 0 < \delta^-(\gamma, t)\}, \eeq where $\delta^+(\gamma, t)$ and $\delta^-(\gamma, t)$ are the drifts of the FTSP $D_{1,2}(\gamma, \cdot)$ at the point $\gamma$ at time $t$.
 Fortunately, for the purpose of solving the ODE, we do not actually need to characterize the sets $\{\AA_{i,j}(t) : t \in [0, T]\}$, because we can determine whether $D_{i,j}(x(t), \cdot)$ is ergodic at each time $t$ as we solve the ODE.